-Nate Bjerke is a rarity in the legal world – a real trial lawyer.
-Nate has tried and won catastrophic personal injury and wrongful death cases all over the country, from Florida to Washington, from California to Vermont.
-He spent the first 12 years of his career defending some of the biggest companies in the world in product liability cases across the country.
-He now uses that experience working for injured people in product liability, car crashes, truck crashes and medical malpractice cases.
+Nate Bjerke has tried and won catastrophic personal injury and wrongful death cases all over the country, from Florida to Washington, from California to Vermont.
+Nate spent the first part of his career defending big business and now uses that experience to help injury survivors when businesses and insurance companies refuse to treat the people they hurt fairly.

 Nate went to college at Hamline University in St. Paul where he was on the Dean’s List and was a two-time all-conference football player.
 He transferred to the University of St. Thomas where he graduated with honors in 1993.
 Nate then attended the University of Minnesota Law School and graduated with honors in 1996.

-Nate lives with his wife, Tomme, and three daughters, CJ, Avery and Tate in Mounds View.
-Away from the office, Nate enjoys coaching his daughters’ athletic teams, spending time with his family camping and hiking through the woods of Minnesota and Wisconsin.
-Nate has finished 13 marathons and is hoping to add to that total.
+Nate lives with his wife, Tomme, and three daughters, CJ, Avery and Tate in a Minneapolis suburb.
+Away from the office, Nate enjoys coaching his daughters’ basketball teams, spending time with his family and working out at his local CrossFit gym.

 In January 2013, Nate tried a case in Washington County for a young woman who was rear-ended by a pickup truck on Highway 36.
 As a result of the crash, Nate’s client underwent a sacro-iliac joint fusion and later suffered from a debilitating condition called Complex Regional Pain Syndrome, or CRPS.
 After 6 days of trial, the jury returned a verdict of $1.1 million.